trumpfheller/trumpfheller.github.io/databasics/ev.md

 ![range](tier21.png "range")

+### Now, the follow up question here is:

-### In general, is it better to buy a bigger battery because the more range I get out of it?
+- is it better to buy a bigger battery because the more range I get out of it?

 ![regression](tier3.png "regression")